 Businesses fail daily due to poor project management.
 Delays in delivery, higher costs, and lack of planning can all contribute to failure.
 But there is always hope.
 You may see issues like cost overruns, schedule delays, issues with the suppliers, resources, etc. The project manager must ensure first that they have a proper change management process in place.
 The request management process should ensure that every change request is assessed and then approved.

-If you allow changes to be accepted and incorporated without proper assessment, you will start to see rapid change requests coming your way and from all directions.
-Your customer, your employees, and the other stakeholders – all will be requesting the things to include in the project.
 This will obviously result in deviations from the project plans.
 Similarly, you will start to see gold-plating and scope creep happening, which is not acceptable in projects.
 Effective project management should ensure that all change requests go through a proper change control mechanism.
 Moreover, they should ensure that only the beneficial changes are accepted.

 Have you led projects and are looking to earn a project management certification?
 You might be interested in learning about how lucrative this can be.
 Check out these articles.